 "DYLAN WILL YOU HAND ME THE CLOTH OR NOT?"

 I winced, watching Jolene rage and storm at her co-worker, who also happened to be one of my best friends.
-I really couldn't blame her though: Dylan was a slow, lazy ass who was hopelessly in love with her.
+I really couldn't blame her though: Dylan was a slow and lazy and also happened to be hopelessly in love with her.
 It didn't really help that the only way he knew how to express his feelings was to infuriate her and make her really riled up.
-I pitied the guy but he wasn't going to take my advice to just ask her out like a normal guy.
-No. He was a total wimp when it came to Jolene.

 "Okay, here," he finally handed the cleaning cloth over, grinning like the Cheshire cat all the while.
-Jolene snatched it out of his hands with a exasperated sigh and started to rigorously clean the top of the counter.
-We were in the pet shop that Jolene and Dylan worked in.
-The shop belonged to Dylan's dad, Mr. Daley.
-Dylan didn't normally work there but his sister Louise had gone on a trip to Paris with her class and he had been home from college so Mr. Daley said that he had to pitch in.
-Jolene had already been working there for about a year.
+Jolene snatched it out of his hands with an exasperated sigh and started to rigorously clean the top of the counter.
+We were in the Daley's pet store, belonging to Dylan's family.

 "He is such a loser!"
 Jolene fumed, throwing the cloth back behind the counter.